 2. Section 21 and Section 8 notices

-- Section 8 notice - if your tenants have broken the terms of the tenancy
+Use a Section 8 notice if your tenants have broken the terms of the tenancy.

 Speak to a solicitor if you don’t know which notice to give.

-You can use a Section 21 notice if your tenants have either:
+You can’t use a Section 21 notice if any of the following apply:

 Giving tenants a Section 21 notice

-- filling in form 6a if the tenancy started on or after 1 October 2015
+You must give your tenants the Section 21 notice by filling in form 6a if the tenancy started or was renewed after 30 September 2015.

-- writing your own notice if the tenancy started before 1 October 2015 - explain that you’re giving notice under Section 21 of the Housing Act 1988
+Otherwise, you can write your own Section 21 notice.
+If it’s a periodic tenancy, you must explain that you’re giving notice under Section 21 of the Housing Act 1988.

 After you give notice